justinmeiners/efficient-programming-with-components/19_insertion_sort.md

 We find the main loop invariant.
 In order to be able to do the right thing, we need to see what we need to accomplish.

-Our goal (like binary insert) is to insert an element into the portion at the front of the range.
+Our goal, like binary insert, is to insert an element into the portion at the front of the range.
 We first copy the element `value` out to insert,